MuallaShn/Music_Website/README.md

 # Balfy Introduction
 This project is a web platform that allows users to listen to their favorite songs and discover similar music based on the songs they listen to.
-The system searches music databases using song titles to identify recommended songs and presents the results to the user.
-The goal is to provide a personalized music experience by understanding users' musical tastes.
+The system pulls data in JSON format from various data sets using song titles to identify recommended songs and presents these results to the user.
+Instead of a traditional database, the system depends on external data sets, providing a lightweight and scalable architecture.

 ## The Technologies We Use